-When looking to Roman religion, Hades is closest associated with the Roman god of the dead, Pluto.
-Overtime, the Greeks also took to calling the deity ‘Pluto’ as the name Hades became associated with the realm he ruled over itself.
+When looking at Roman religion, Hades is closest associated with the Roman god of the dead, Pluto.
+Over time, the Greeks also took to calling the deity ‘Pluto’ as the name Hades became associated with the realm he ruled over itself.
 Pluto appears on Roman curse tablets, being offered numerous sacrifices if the curse was completed to the requestees liking.

 Hades in Ancient Art and Modern Media

 As a powerful deity that oversaw the affairs of the deceased, Hades was feared amongst the ancient Greek populace.
 Likewise, Hades’ true name was not the only thing that was limited in use: his visage is not commonly seen, save for rare statues, frescoes, and vases.
 It wasn’t until the resurgence in admiration of classical antiquity during the Renaissance that Hades captured the imagination of new generations of artists, and a countless number of artists thereafter.

 Isis-Persephone and Serapis-Hades Statue at Gortyn

 Gortyn is an archaeological site on the island of Crete, where a 2nd-century CE temple dedicated to a handful of Egyptian deities was discovered.
 The site became a Roman settlement as early as 68 BCE following the Roman invasion and maintained an excellent relationship with Egypt.